-MEASURE 3 Breast Cancer Tumor Marker Testing Following Treatment
+Breast Cancer Tumor Marker Testing Following Treatment

-Studies have shown no benefit from the routine use of tumor marker testing for patients with earlier-stage cancers who were treated with curative intent and have no symptoms.
+Studies have shown no benefit from the routine use of tumor marker testing for patients with early-stage cancers who were treated with curative intent and have no symptoms.
 Unnecessary testing may lead to misdiagnosis and overtreatment, as well as increased costs.

 The American Society of Clinical Oncology (ASCO) recommends against routine use of serum tumor markers for patients who have completed treatment for early-stage breast cancer and do not have symptoms.
 Use of these tests when not indicated may cause harm.
-For example, falsepositive tests may expose patients to additional, unnecessary invasive tests and procedures, radiation exposure, misdiagnosis, anxiety and increased costs.
+For example, false-positive tests may expose patients to additional, unnecessary invasive tests and procedures, radiation exposure, misdiagnosis, anxiety and increased costs.

-Note in prior years we also measured the use of advanced imaging in breast, colorectal, and lung cancer patients.
-Because adherence to this metric has been consistently and uniformly high for all clinics in the region over many years, these metrics are no longer included in our report.
+Note in prior years we also measured the use of advanced imaging in patients with breast, colorectal and lung cancer.
+Because adherence to this metric has been consistently and uniformly high for all clinics in the region, these metrics are no longer included in our report.